 Both races have own transformations, that last from 2 minutes and 30 seconds up to 5 minutes, according to their level.

 Short of both stature and temper, most Dwarves have little time to waste on niceties.
-Industry is the watchword of their people, and, as a result, they have managed to become Erenor's technological powerhouse.
+The industry is the watchword of their people, and, as a result, they have managed to become Erenor's technological powerhouse.

 Don't mistake the Dwarves for mere idle thinkers, though.
 Naturally hale and hardy, they favor a hands-on approach to learning, strengthening their bodies and spirits with metalworking, mining, and more.